Cosmic Ray Magnetohydrodynamics: A New Two-Moment Framework with Numerical Implementation: Numerical Implementation

 \subsection{Stability Criterion for Time Step}

 It is well known that for equations describing a quantity streaming down its gradient, grid-scale oscillations can rapidly grow and overwhelm the true solution.
 We indeed observe this behavior in our 1D streaming tests (see more details in \autoref{subsec:1Dstreaming}), where the scattering coefficients take the form given in \autoref{eq:stscatt}.
-As $\mathcal{E}_{\rm cr}$ streams down from a maixma, $\nabla P_{\rm cr}$ can flip sign due to an overshoot, which also flips the sign of $F_{\rm cr}$, then making the sign of $\nabla P_{\rm cr}$ change even more frequently.
-Consequently, numerical instability emerges.
+As $\mathcal{E}_{\rm cr}$ streams down from a maxima, $\nabla P_{\rm cr}$ can flip sign due to an overshoot, which also flips the sign of $F_{\rm cr}$, then making the sign of $\nabla P_{\rm cr}$ change even more frequently, generating numerical oscillations.
+The magnitude of such oscillations may be amplified or suppressed as simulation evolves, depending on the chosen time step.

 To overcome this serious issue, \cite{Sharma10} regularized the one-moment CR transport equation by adding a numerical diffusion term.
 A disadvantage of this method is that it introduces artificial diffusion that can be hard to distinguish from the physical one, and also increases the computational expenses. \cite{JiangOh2018} instead removed this sign-flipping term from the RHS by combining it with the advection term on the LHS, and identified the modified source term as the effective scattering in the co-moving frame.
 This treatment is numerically convenient, but their formulation implicitly assumes that the scattering mechanism is solely subject to the CRSI and there is only one direction for Alfv\'en waves to propagate.
 Therefore, their method is inherently difficult to extend to the more general form we aim to consider in this work.